ellisonbg/py4science/book/whirlwind_tour.rst

 from the actual data; for other statistical distributions estimating the best-fit is trickier and requires the tools in ``scipy.stats``.
-We can see that the data is not really normally distributed, but we'll put on our "typical scientist* hat and try to shoe-horn a normal distribution onto it anyhow.
+We can see that the data is not really normally distributed, but we'll put on our "typical scientist" hat and try to shoe-horn a normal distribution onto it anyhow.

 .. sourcecode:: ipython